African Wild Dog Location: Best Places to See

 4. Kruger National Park, South Africa

-Kruger's vast landscapes are a sanctuary for a variety of wildlife, including African Wild Dogs.
-The park's conservation programs help sustain healthy populations, making it a great spot for sightings.
+Kruger’s vast landscapes are a sanctuary for a variety of wildlife, including African Wild Dogs.
+Kruger National Park is home to one of the largest populations of African wild dogs in South Africa.
+The park’s conservation programs help sustain healthy populations, making it a great spot for sightings.

 5. Hwange National Park, Zimbabwe